Q: What is "on-orbit satellite servicing"?

 A: The Robotic Refueling Mission (RRM) is an external International Space Station experiment that demonstrates the tools, technologies and techniques needed to robotically refuel and repair satellites not designed to be serviced in space.
 RRM is a joint effort with the Canadian Space Agency.

-Through RRM, NASA is proving the reliability of its robotic servicing technologies, eliminating potential issues through on-orbit testing, and bolstering the foundation for future robotic servicing missions.
+Through RRM, NASA is proving the reliability of its robotic servicing technologies, eliminating potential issues through on-orbit testing, and bolstering the foundation for future Notional Robotic Servicing Missions.

 Q: What is NASA learning about robotic refueling and servicing through RRM?